Simpson finds his shooting eye in UM's win over Western

 “Are we drawing up plays (in games) for him to shoot 3s?
 Probably not.
 But when they're just sitting in the paint like they were, he's got to shoot it or we're playing four-on-five.
 So that’s big.
 He's had four (made 3-pointers) in one game, three in another game.
 It absolutely shows what type of young man he is.
 He's terrific.”

-Sophomore guard Jordan Poole said when Simpson can knock down 3-pointers it adds a dynamic, but even when he’s missing it doesn’t “make or break” the offense.
+Sophomore guard Jordan Poole said when Simpson can knock down long-range shots it adds a dynamic, but even when he’s missing it doesn’t “make or break” the offense.

 And if teams don’t think Simpson can shoot, that doesn’t matter.
-What matters is the unshaken belief Simpson has in his abilities and the work he’s put in to not think twice about pulling the trigger.
+What matters is the belief Simpson has in his jumper and the work he’s put in to not think twice when teams dare him to pull the trigger.

 “We know what shots he can make, what shots he can't,” Poole said.
 “You can't think like, 'All right, I missed so I'm not going to shoot anymore,' because then that becomes an entirely different psychological game.
 If you're open and you're getting open shots, you practice so much so shoot them and I think that's what X continues to do.”

-Even if the 3-pointers aren't falling, redshirt junior wing Charles Matthews said the Wolverines can count on Simpson to just keep bringing it each and every game.
+Even if the deep balls aren't falling, redshirt junior wing Charles Matthews said the Wolverines can count on Simpson to not be deterred and just keep bringing it each and every game.

 “I mean, I see him make them (3-pointers) all the time.
 You all judge him based off if he makes shots or not and he does so many of the little things that helps — matter of fact he does so many of the big things to help this team win,” Matthews said.
 “But if he's not making the free throws or he's not making the 3-point shot, he gets criticized.
 People can see the intensity and the leadership he brings to this team, the fire he brings and all the other intangibles.